dask/dask-blog/_posts/2016-02-26-dask-distributed-part-3.md

 layout: post
 title: Distributed Dask Arrays

-tags : [Programming, scipy, Python, dask]
+tags: [Programming, scipy, Python, dask]
 theme: twitter
 ---

 {% include JB/setup %}

-*This work is supported by [Continuum Analytics](http://continuum.io) and the [XDATA Program](http://www.darpa.mil/program/XDATA) as part of the [Blaze Project](http://blaze.pydata.org)*
+_This work is supported by [Continuum Analytics](http://continuum.io) and the [XDATA Program](http://www.darpa.mil/program/XDATA) as part of the [Blaze Project](http://blaze.pydata.org)_

 In this post we analyze weather data across a cluster using NumPy in parallel with dask.array.
 We focus on the following:

 1. How to set up the distributed scheduler with a job scheduler like Sun GridEngine.
 2. How to load NetCDF data from a network file system (NFS) into distributed RAM
 3. How to manipulate data with dask.arrays
 4. How to interact with distributed data using IPython widgets

 This blogpost has an accompanying [screencast](https://www.youtube.com/watch?v=ZpMXEVp-iaY) which might be a bit